kata-ai/kata-platform-docs/docs/tutorial/bot-studio.md

 ### Create intent fallback

 After created `fallback` flow, we will enter intent by pressing the "Intents" tab on the sub-menu (picture below).
-Remove intent by pressing "more" symbol and click on "Delete" text.
-Next, we will create a new intent for `fallback`.
+Then, we will create a new intent for `fallback`.

 ![bse-10](/images/tutorial/bot-studio/bse-10.png)